Security

 • Financial services AI auditors

-• Aviation/transport AI evaluators (Airside Labs)
+• Aviation/transport AI evaluators such as Airside Labs

 • Legal tech AI compliance specialists

-Strengths: Deep understanding of sector-specific regulations and failure modes
+Strengths: Deep understanding of sector specific regulations and failure modes

 Considerations: May have narrower technical scope